 Safari Travelers Update – Uganda is Ebola-Free in 2018

-The 2018 Ebola Outbreak in the Democratic Republic of Congo is 2000 Kilometers from Uganda
+The 2018 Ebola Outbreak is in the Democratic Republic of Congo and not in Uganda or Rwanda

 Uganda is Ebola-Free in 2018 and the government intends for it to remain so.
 People arriving in Uganda are being screened for the Ebola Virus including at Entebbe International Airport.
 The Ministry of Health is ready to deploy staff should Ebola raise its ugly head in the Pearl of Africa.

 In 2018 unlike in the past, we have received no emails from our clients regarding the Ebola Outbreak.
 The health and wellbeing of our Clients and anything that would adversely affect their Health.
 With that in mind, we will update this page for the duration of the outbreak in the Democratic Republic of Congo.

 Logic is often lost at times when it comes to Africa.
 Just this week someone was considering canceling a gorilla trekking safari in Uganda because of two tourists being kidnapped in Virunga National Park in the Congo.
 Uganda is not the Congo, and the problems of the Congo are not in Uganda except that Uganda welcomes refugees.
 If a disease breaks out in Marseille, International travelers would not cancel their plans for Vienna or Prague.
 Sadly that same standard is not often applied when it comes to African Travel and Uganda.